flutter/devtools/packages/devtools_extensions/example/README.md

 # DevTools extension examples

+## Run this example

+1. Start app_that_uses_foo on any platform
+2. Open DevTools connected to app_that_uses_foo
+3. Find there is the custom tab 'Foo' in DevTools

+## Example structure

 This directory contains end-to-end examples of DevTools extensions.
 Each end-to-end example is made up of three components:
 1. **Parent package**: Dart package that provides the extension